 Sugar is not just for coffee (and cake) anymore

-Sugar limits nitrogen absorption in plants, which can help control broadleaf and annual weeds without the use of harsh chemicals.
+Using sugar for plants limits nitrogen absorption in your lawn, which helps control broadleaf and annual weeds without harsh chemicals.

-Sprinkle 1 cup of sugar directly on the weeds, keeping it away from the plants you want to keep.
+Sprinkle 1 cup of sugar directly on weeds, keeping it away from plants you want to keep and avoiding oversaturation.

 Sugar has a myriad of uses, from baking cakes to keeping flowers fresh, but does sugar help your lawn?
 It sounds fairly incredible, but the answer is a resounding yes.
 Sugar has a few primetime uses for helping to keep your yard looking and feeling its best.
 Here is the scoop on how to use sugar in your yard effectively.